• Skip to primary navigation

 Blend pineapple with whole peppers

-• Place pineapple flesh in a blender with whole habanero peppers, (remove any stems).
-Add sea salt, garlic cloves, and lime juice.
+• Place pineapple flesh in a blender with 4 whole habanero peppers, 1 tsp. sea salt, 2 cloves garlic, sliced, and 2 tablespoons lime juice.

 • Secure a lid on the blender and blend on high speed briefly until habanero peppers are fully disintegrated.